jordy33/sim7600/README.md

 ### Connect to the raspberry pi the waveshare module using a USB cable

-Also set the yellow jumpers as is shown in the picture
+Also set the yellow jumpers as shown in the picture

 ![](/images/connection.jpg?raw=true)